wudpecker/userlens-analytics-sdk/AutomaticApproach.md

 }
 ```

-This service initializes EventCollector, batches captured events, and sends them to your backend via HttpClient.
-You can also expose methods like pushEvent() to manually track interactions from any component.
+This service initializes `EventCollector`, batches captured events, and sends them to your backend via `HttpClient`.
+Additionally you need to expose `pushEvent()` method to manually track interactions from any component.

 Use it in your component:
 ```typescript